cop3402spring19/syllabus/project/codegen.md

 ##### Caller Setup

-`setupFunctionCall` is used both `visitCallStatement` and `visitFunctionFactor` to prepare the stack for the call
+`setupFunctionCall` is used by both `visitCallStatement` and `visitFunctionFactor` to prepare the stack for the call.

 - note that your compiler doesn't track the stack pointer, rather it emits code that increments/decrements the pointer in well-defined fixed amounts, i.e., the stack frame size.
 - `
-tionFactor` (given) emits pushes for any registers that hold temp values (r0-r#), all registers before `reg_base`.
+visitFunctionFactor` (given) emits pushes for any registers that hold temp values (r0-r#), all registers before `reg_base`.
-  `visitCallStatement` doesn't need tod o this because it doesn't use any registers itself. m
+  `visitCallStatement` doesn't need to do this because it doesn't use any registers itself. m
         push r0 sp